EnviroCentre/monitoring-module/docs/source/dev_intro.rst

 :file:`%APPDATA%/Roaming/HEC/HEC-DSSVue/scripts/example_tool.py` for it to show up in the HEC-DSSVue :menuselection:`Script` menu and toolbar.

-The corresponding configuration file :file:`input.yml` could look like this.
+The corresponding configuration file, for example :file:`input.yml`, could look like this.

 .. code-block:: yaml